kstenerud/concise-encoding/cte-specification.md

 Whitespace (including "leading" whitespace) is also read verbatim.
           For example, this line really is indented 10 spaces.

-@@@After a verbatim sequence, normal processing resumes, so '\t' and such are interpreted."
+@@@Normal processing resumes after the terminator, so '\n' and such are interpreted."
 ```
-Which is decoded to:
+Which decodes to:
 ```
 Verbatim sequences can occur anywhere escapes are allowed.
 In verbatim sequences, everything is interpreted literally until the